intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 One common problem in finding a workable solution for network - application collaboration is information leakage.
 All parties are afraid of either their own propietary information or the users' data leaking to others.
-(Oddly enough, no one is usually worried about users' data leaking to themselves, but I digress. :-) )
+Oddly enough, no one is usually worried about users' data leaking to themselves, but we digress. :-)

 {{I-D.per-app-networking-considerations}} discusses how applications may be identified through collaboration mechanisms.
 This can be